arantes555/electron-fetch/README.md

 `Body` is an abstract interface with methods that are applicable to both `Request` and `Response` classes.

-The following methods are not yet implemented in node-fetch at this moment:
+The following methods are not yet implemented in electron-fetch at this moment:

 - `formData()`